Try out Next with Docker#

 Configure a google OIDC connect application in the google cloud console.
 For the details check the official instructions.

 Google OIDC (OpenID Connect) is used to manage user authentication and account sign-ins.
+If you are following this example you should configure https://localhost:443/google-sign-in/auth as redirect url

 Run Next in a Docker container#